-- universal programme to all adolescents aged 12-13 years of age; - targeted programme for men who have sex with men (MSM) up to and including 45 years of age.
+- universal programme to all adolescents aged 12-13 years of age; - targeted programme for gay, bisexual or other men who have sex with men (GBMSM) up to and including 45 years of age.

 What is the purpose of the universal HPV vaccination programme?